maxadobr/clarityboard/README.md

 ### Dynamic Task Scoring Algorithm

-The task prioritization system is one of the most sophisticated features and the heart of ClarityBoard's decision-making philosophy.
+The task prioritization system is one of the most sophisticated features and the heart of Clarity Board's decision-making philosophy.
 While simple in its essence, it's powerful in execution.
 The scoring formula was intentionally designed to be straightforward, making it easy for users to understand how priorities are calculated and adjust weights to their specific needs.

 Tasks are automatically scored using a weighted formula implemented in `board.js`: